unicode-org/cldr-staging/README.md

 It also contains charts, [the HTML website summarizing the CLDR data](https://www.unicode.org/cldr/charts/latest).
 Read more about what the charts are in [the unicode documentation](https://cldr.unicode.org/index/charts)

-## I have questions.
-What even is production data, where does it come from, why does this repo exist?
+## What is production data, where does it come from, why does this repo exist?

 - Production data means what you get from downloads at <https://cldr.unicode.org/index/downloads>
 - The [inheritance marker](https://unicode.org/reports/tr35/47/tr35.html#inheritance-marker) is in the source git repo, but not in the production data.